-There can be no tokenistic 'quick fix'.
 We remain focused on identifying the right actions to achieve lasting, meaningful change.
-This is demonstrated by our commitment to our Diversity and Inclusion programme.
-Developed in partnership with employees across the business, this includes a focus on applying a gender lens across all elements of the employee cycle, such as recruiting, performance management, career development, promotion and remuneration.
+This is demonstrated by our commitment to our Diversity and Inclusion programme, now in its third year.
+Developed and delivered in partnership with employees across the business, this includes a focus on applying a gender lens across all elements of the employee cycle, such as recruiting, performance management, career development, promotion and remuneration.